GabeScott/standard-works-vault/General Conference/2004 October - The Blessings of a Proper Fast.md

 For the Pratt family our regular fasts have always been from the Saturday noon meal to the Sunday noon meal.
 That way we fast for two meals, Saturday evening and Sunday morning meals.
 Although there is no Church standard for fasting, except that it should be for 24 hours and two meals, we have found a spiritual advantage in attending fast and testimony meeting toward the end of the fast.

 For those who are physically able, fasting is a commandment.
-Speaking of our monthly fast day, President Joseph F. Smith said: “The Lord has instituted the fast on a reasonable and intelligent basis. ...
-Those who can are required to comply ... ; it is a duty from which they cannot escape; ... it is left with the people as a matter of conscience, to exercise wisdom and discretion. ...
+Speaking of our monthly fast day, President Joseph F. Smith said: “The Lord has instituted the fast on a reasonable and intelligent basis. … Those who can are required to comply … ; it is a duty from which they cannot escape; … it is left with the people as a matter of conscience, to exercise wisdom and discretion. …

-“But those should fast who can. ...
-None are exempt from this; it is required of the Saints, old and young, in every part of the Church” (Gospel Doctrine, 5th ed.
-[1939], 244).
+“But those should fast who can. … None are exempt from this; it is required of the Saints, old and young, in every part of the Church” (*Gospel Doctrine,* 5th ed. \[1939\], 244).

 I fear, brethren, that too many of us are either not fasting on fast day or we are doing so in a lackadaisical manner.
 If we are guilty of taking our fast day for granted or simply fasting Sunday morning instead of making it two complete meals—24 hours—we are depriving ourselves and our families of the choice spiritual experiences and blessings that can come from a true fast.